yukijina/cli-project-wholefoods-recipe/README.md

-# WholefoodsRecipe
+# Wholefoods Recipe

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/wholefoods_recipe`.
-To experiment with that code, run `bin/wholefoods_recipe` for an interactive prompt.
+Welcome to Wholefoods Recipe Collection!

-*
+To experiment CLI, run `./bin/wholefoods_recipe` for an interactive prompt.

-You can list the recipe categories and pick the category you are interested in.
-There is an option to open the link of category.
+With this CLI, you can list the recipe categories and pick the category you are interested in.
+There is an option to open the link of the category.
 Have fun!!

 ## Installation